Future College Roommates and Facebook

 Naturally, people always feel more comfortable with those more like them, but that’s not really the point, is it?
 The point is to leave your comfort zone.

 While what students learn in college classrooms is undoubtedly important, the lessons learned outside of classrooms may be in danger.
-Such lessons–
+Such lessons– life lessons – are often just as important in terms of building strong character in individuals and are part of the distinctive American college experience we’ve all grown so fond of.

 Is this Facebook’s fault?
 No. Perhaps, students aren’t even aware of the importance the entire college experience (roommates, included) plays in socialization aspects.

 However, you’re not doing yourself any favors by choosing someone just like yourself.
-Chances are, if you do it that way, you won’t learn much about yourself either.
-You learn through differences, conflicts and diversity not vanilla interactions.
+Chances are, if you do it that way, you won’t learn much about yourself, either.
+You learn through differences, conflicts and diversity – not vanilla interactions.

 Besides, isn’t that really what college is all about in the end?

 Let fate take its course.
-It could turn out wonderfully well and you could learn a lot, make a new friend or, maybe not.
+It could turn out wonderfully well and you could learn a lot, make a new friend or maybe not.
 It’s all part of the college experience, so let yourself experience it, no matter how afraid you may be.

 What are your fears about or experiences with rooming blind?